-UFX6000 complies with the USB 2.0 specification.
-A compliant UTMI interface is used to interface to the USB 2.0 PHY.
+UFX7000 complies with the USB 2.0 and USB 3.0 specifications.
+A compliant UTMI interface is used to interface to the USB 2.0 PHY on both devices, while a compliant PIPE 3.0 interface is used to interface to the USB3.0 PHY on the UFX7000 device.
 LPM is supported in USB 2.0 mode.

 The device support three endpoints: Control, Bulk-Out and Interrupt (Endpoint0, Endpoint1, and Endpoint2).
-HS and FS operation is supported.
+SS, HS, and FS operation is supported.
 LS is not supported.
 Although the device can enumerate in FS mode, the graphics engine is not operational.